Peanut Butter Pudding Cookies

 I have a ton of different types of peanut butter cookies on my site.
 However, I’ve never made peanut butter cookies with pudding mix.
 It really helps keep the cookies so soft and chewy.
 It gives them a Softbatch-style texture.

-These cookies are about 3½ inches in diameter, so they are BIG cookies!
+These chocolate-dipped peanut butter cookies are about 3½ inches in diameter, so they are BIG cookies!
 You can of course make them smaller, and adjust the baking time downward as necessary, until they’re done.

 I dipped these cookies in dark chocolate, and for me the combination of peanut butter plus chocolate is always a winner!